tomcat-slf4j-logback/tomcat-slf4j-logback/README.md

 As of logback 1.1.7, it is no longer necessary to include `${catalina.home}` in server.xml for logback-access.
 We have also realligned our code to better match logback in all ways.
 Throughout this documentation you will read about the prior setup and the new setup.
 Both should work without problems.

+Drop in support 'server.xml' is correct on latest release.
+Issues existed in tomcat 8.0, 8.5, and 9.0 with Jasper listener being present.
+Remove that listener to use older builds.

 ## RELEASES ##

 Releases are grouped by tomcat version.
 Pick the version most appropriate to your usecase.
 If you would like a prebuilt version not listed please open an issue.